-A couple of weeks ago I checked into the Holiday Inn Slough Windsor.
+A couple of weeks ago I checked into the Holiday Inn Slough Windsor (not pictured – that’s Windsor Castle).
 Having since moved here, I can safely say that Slough is not going to feature highly on anyone’s travel bucket list.
-But it did make it onto IHG’s point break list – these deals see rooms priced at just 5000 points, even high-end Intercontinentals that normally run to ten times that.
+But it did make it onto IHG’s point break list – these deals prices at just 5000 points, even for high-end Intercontinentals that normally run to ten times that.
 Availability is limited, there’s a cap on how many bookings you can make (to prevent speculative hoarding) and the time scale is a bit too restrictive to build an aspirational holiday around.
-But if, as was the case for me, a property comes up somewhere you need to be at the time you want to be there, they represent excellent value (and thus a great perk for the genuinely frequent traveller rather than opportunists like myself).
+But if, as was the case for me, a property comes up somewhere you need to be at the time you want to be there, they represent excellent value.
+(This also cleverly positions them as a great perk for the genuinely frequent traveller, rather than opportunists like myself.)

 Of course, this is pretty much a best-case scenario; typically, I value IHG points at around £5 per thousand.
 At that rate, my targets under the promotion launched today – Into the Nights – doesn’t automatically make sense (with a maximum payout of 50K requiring 8 nights).
 However, the alternative reward of 2 free nights might be of interest – it’s not clear what limits, if any, there are on these, so they could be equivalent to as much as 100K.